-Mark D. Gerstein is a global Chair of Latham & Watkins' Mergers & Acquisitions Practice.
-His practice focuses on mergers and acquisitions, both in the US and globally, corporate governance (including in the restructuring context) and takeover defense planning.
-He has frequently represented special committees of boards of directors, bidders and financial advisors in going-private and other conflict of interest transactions.
-His experience also includes advancing and defending both friendly and unsolicited tender offers and he has similarly represented both insurgents and management in proxy contests for the control of public companies.
+Mark D. Gerstein is the past Global Co-Chair of Latham & Watkins' Mergers & Acquisitions Practice and a partner in the Corporate Department.
+Mr. Gerstein's practice focuses on mergers and acquisitions, both in the US and globally, corporate governance (including in the restructuring context), and takeover defense planning.
+He has frequently represented special committees of boards of directors, bidders, and financial advisors in going-private and other conflict of interest transactions.
+He regularly counsels boards of directors on planning for shareholder activism and responding to and defending against activism should it arise.
+His experience also includes advancing and defending both friendly and unsolicited tender offers.

-Mr. Gerstein has provided mergers and acquisitions counseling to numerous public and private companies, including Cerner Corporation, Continental Airlines, GATX Corporation, Host Hotels and Resorts (a public REIT), IDEX Corporation, Koch Industries, Libbey Inc., Nicor Inc. and The Toro Company.
+Mr. Gerstein has provided mergers and acquisitions counseling to numerous public and private companies, including ACCO Brands, A.O.
+Smith, Baxter Healthcare, Cars.com, Aptiv PLC, E*Trade, GATX Corporation, Host Hotels and Resorts (a public REIT), Koch Industries, Simon Property Group, TechnipFMC PLC, and The Toro Company.
 Mr. Gerstein also advises lenders and financial advisors in financial and strategic acquisitions.

-Mr. Gerstein serves on the Boards of Trustees of the Chicago Symphony Orchestra and Ravinia Festival and the Board of Directors of Youth Guidance, which serves at-risk children in the Chicago Public Schools.
+Mr. Gerstein serves on the Board of Trustees of Ravinia Festival and is a current member and past Chair of the Board of Directors of Youth Guidance, which serves at-risk children in the Chicago Public Schools.

-- Koch Industries, Inc.’s US$22 billion acquisition of Georgia-Pacific Corp., the second largest going-private in US history
+- The US$22 billion acquisition of Georgia-Pacific Corp., the second largest going-private in US history

 - The Special Committee of the Board of Directors of the Chicago Board of Trade in connection with its US$12 billion merger with the Chicago Mercantile Exchange (including the intervening unsolicited offer from the International Commodities Exchange)